-Upon the completion of the investigation, the file shall be posited in a secure location in the Provost's Office.
+Upon the completion of the investigation, the file shall be posited in a secure location in the Safety Director office..
 Access to the data shall be in accordance with the respective collective bargaining agreement or personnel plan, the Minnesota Government Data Practices Act, the Family Educational Rights and Privacy Act or other applicable law.